Buryats

 - What Brings Joy

-- Community gatherings, traditional festivals, and music are sources of joy and cultural pride for the Buryats.
+- Community gatherings, music, and connection with nature are sources of joy for Buryats.

 - Celebrations Joyful Traditions

-- Festivals such as Sagaalgan (New Year) and Naadam (sports festival) are celebrated with music, dance, and traditional games.
+- Festivals like Sagaalgan (New Year) celebrate renewal and community with music, dance, and traditional foods.

 - Cultural Calendar And Holidays

-- The Buryat calendar includes Buddhist and shamanistic holidays, with celebrations often tied to the lunar cycle.
+- The Buryat calendar includes Buddhist and traditional holidays, marking key agricultural and spiritual events.

 - Additional Notes